Remote Sensing Applications and Uses

 SAAB’s Vricon Rapid 3D Mapping System is really how to make your data come to life.
 Multiple 3d satellite images can be combined to understand change detection in the third dimension.
 Using five satellite acquisitions and the 3d mapping system, volume difference at a uranium enrichment site was successfully mapped in Iran.

 Water is life’s most basic need.
 But nearly 1 billion people live without clean drinking water.
-The first step in solving this problem is identifying areas that are in need of water.
+The first step in solving this problem is identifying areas that require water.
 High spatial resolution satellite imagery can really differentiate where water shortages exist.
-This is the starting point to an action plan.
-Simple remote sensing applications like base maps can positively affect the lives of millions by establishing where and who is in need of essential resources like water.
+This is the starting point of an action plan.
+Simple remote sensing applications like base maps can positively affect the lives of millions by establishing where and who need essential resources like water.

 Volcanoes form when hot molten rock from the upper mantle finds its way to the surface.
 Eruptions are dangerous to humans and the surrounding environment.
 There are over 600 active volcanoes on Earth.
 Volcanoes are often inaccessible (unless you are Mario or Luigi) making remote sensing applications like thermal and mid-infrared clear solutions for understanding volcano activity.
 AVHRR and MODIS are prime candidates for volcano monitoring.

 Landslides are often under-represented for hazard research.
 But every year in the United States, landslides cause loss of life and billions of dollars in damage.
 The first step in inventorying potential landslides is using stereo and optical images with slope.
-Slope instability triggers can be a number of things – earthquakes, erosion, poor drainage and more.
-InSAR can provide early warning signs for landslides because how well it measures ground surface displacements.
+Slope instability triggers can be several things – earthquakes, erosion, poor drainage, and more.
+InSAR can provide early warning signs for landslides because of how well it measures ground surface displacements.

-There are plenty of fish in the sea from a satellites viewpoint.
+There is plenty of fish in the sea from a satellite viewpoint.
 Satellites monitor sea surface temperature and ocean colors because they are indicative of specific fish species.
-The top-down view of remotely sensed data can be communicated with local fisherman.
+The top-down view of remotely sensed data can be communicated with local fishermen.
 Fishermen use this information to save time and fuel in real-time.
 In terms of remote sensing applications in fisheries and marine environment, algal blooms can be mapped which are harmful to aquaculture.
 This improves overall long-term sustainability.

 The birth of epidemiology came shortly after Jon Snow mapped the spread of cholera from a contaminated pipe in 1854.
 Ironically, this was also the birth of Geographic Information Systems.
-There is a clear connection for epidemiology and geography.
-Some diseases are best-suited for climate, land use and air.
+There is a clear connection between epidemiology and geography.
+Some diseases are best-suited for climate, land use, and air.
 Remote sensing applications in health use these remote sensing data and prediction models to understand epidemiological processes.
-Learn more: Crowd-sourced disease mapping with HealthMap

 The result of an earthquake can be catastrophic and at times difficult to assess.
 But an earthquake assessment is essential for rescue workers.
 They need to be done quickly and with accuracy.
 Object-based image classification using change detection (pre- and post-earthquake) is a quick way to get damage assessments.
 Other remote sensing applications in disaster assessments include casted shadows from buildings and digital surface models.

 There’s some sort of irresistible magnetism people have for the bird’s eye oblique view.
-Pictometry are the specialists of oblique image photography.
-The logic behind it is that when you view the world at a 45 degree angle, it’s much easier to recognize land features (like from an airplane window).
+Pictometry’s Oblique Imagery are the specialists of oblique image photography.
+The logic behind it is that when you view the world at a 45-degree angle, it’s much easier to recognize land features (like from an airplane window).
 This is why Google and Bing maps have added this functionality to their interfaces.
-Learn more: Pictometry’s Oblique Imagery

 In this day and age, we have most of the world mapped.
 The world is at our fingertips with a wide range of open source mapping applications.
 The next challenge is mapping the ocean floor.
 ESA’s CryoSat-2 and NASA’s Jason-1 satellites have pieced together the most complete picture of our ocean floor and subfloor features.
 The pull of gravity reveals underwater mountains and seafloor topography.